TommonPavou/Persistent-Effects/README.md

 This mod has full compatibility with most mods that introduce new effects or alter existing ones.

-I will soon release this mod for additional Minecraft versions.
+I will soon release this mod for additional Minecraft versions and make it client-side too.
 To stay up to date for future updates and releases, consider following this mod!

 If you found any unintended behaviour, please report it via the provided issue tracker.